Commercial property leases

 When a landlord wants to use CRAR, they have to arrange for bailiffs to send you a notice of enforcement.
 This gives you seven clear days’ notice that bailiffs intend to take control of your goods.

-For a notice of enforcement to be given on, or after, 25 April 2020 until 23 June 2020, the amount of rent that you owe must be equivalent to at least 90 days’ worth of rent and not the usual seven days' worth of rent.
+For a notice of enforcement given between 25 April 2020 and 23 June 2020, you must have owed at least an equivalent of 90 days’ worth of rent and not the usual seven days' worth of rent.

-For a notice of enforcement to be given on, or after, 25 December 2020, the amount of rent that you owe must be equivalent to at least 366 days’ worth of rent.
+For a notice of enforcement to be given on or after 24 June 2021, you must owe at least an equivalent of 544 days’ worth of rent.

 Bailiffs are also commonly known as enforcement agents.
 In this fact sheet we use the term bailiff.